-Trudy J. Morgan-Cole is the author of the forthcoming Breakwater Books release, A Roll of the Bones, which is due out in mid-October.
+Trudy J. Morgan-Cole is the author of the Breakwater Books release, A Roll of the Bones.
 Her previous book was the well-received novel Most Anything You Please.
 A Roll of the Bones is Book One of The Cupids Trilogy a historical fiction series based on the settling of Cupids, a small community in Newfoundland, back in the early seventeenth century.
 I was pleased to get the opportunity to interview Trudy before the new release.

 Tell us a little about your background, education, employment, etc.